carodew/carodew.github.io/_posts/projects/ux/2014-01-01-pdk-renewals.md

 ##What I Did##

-I worked with a cross-functional team of staff and an outside development team to streamline the renewals process from the user perspective.
-I helped to identify our various user types and created story maps for the online renewal process, considering the entire renewal context with multiple touchpoints.
+I worked with a cross-functional team and an outside development team to streamline the renewals process from the user perspective.
+I helped to identify our various user types and created story maps for the online renewal process, considering the entire renewal context with multiple touch points.
 By progressing from low-fidelity sketches and moving up to fully coded HTML mock-ups, I was able facilitate discussions about the user experience throughout the project, and iterate on the design based on feedback and new information.

 I created visual design for the direct mail and email campaigns, working closely with the marketing and membership director to unify copy and design.
 I also provided the HTML and CSS mock-ups for the development team.
 I also set up analytics to track our success.